Sears. Where else? … Would you get exposed to fraud, let down on your order, treated like dirt and all at YOUR additional expense!!)

 My recommendation?? – Buy ANYWHERE else than Sears.

-Review about: Sears Credit Card.
+Product or Service Mentioned: Sears Credit Card.